SKindij/Database-Handbook-MongoDB-PostgreSQL/MongoDB/SECURITY/README.md

   * It is application protocol used for accessing and managing distributed directory information services over network.
   * LDAP Proxy Authentication adds additional layer of security and simplifies user management process.
   * It allows MongoDB to delegate authentication process to LDAP server without storing user credentials in MongoDB server.
++ **Kerberos:**
+  * it provides strong authentication and is commonly used in enterprise environments;

 &ensp; When setting up authentication, it is crucial to create strong passwords, avoid using default credentials, and regularly rotate passwords to enhance security.
+To enable authentication in MongoDB, you need to configure the server to require authentication and create user accounts with appropriate roles and privileges.

 ## 📖 Authorization
 &ensp; It determines level of access users or applications have to database and its resources.
 MongoDB provides flexible authorization controls using **Role-Based Access Control** (RBAC - allows you to assign roles to users or applications, controlling what operations they can perform.).